Risk Factors for Prostate Cancer

 Endogenous hormones, including both androgens and estrogens, likely influence prostate carcinogenesis.
 It has been widely reported that eunuchs and other individuals with castrate levels of testosterone prior to puberty do not develop prostate cancer.
 Some investigators have considered the potential role of genetic variation in androgen biosynthesis and metabolism in prostate cancer risk, including the potential role of the androgen receptor (AR) CAG repeat length in exon 1.
 This modulates AR activity, which may influence prostate cancer risk.
 For example, a meta-analysis reported that AR CAG repeat length greater than or equal to 20 repeats conferred a protective effect for prostate cancer in subsets of men.

-Other nutrients have been studied and were found not to influence prostate cancer risk.
+Other nutrients have been studied for their potential influence on prostate cancer risk.
 The effect of selenium and vitamin E in preventing prostate cancer was studied in the Selenium and Vitamin E Cancer Prevention Trial (SELECT).
-This randomized, placebo-controlled trial of selenium and vitamin E among 35,533 healthy men found no evidence of a reduction in prostate cancer risk.
+This randomized placebo-controlled trial of selenium and vitamin E among 35,533 healthy men found no evidence of a reduction in prostate cancer risk, although a statistically significant increase (hazard ratio [HR], 1.17; 99% confidence interval [CI], 1.004–1.36; P = .008) in prostate cancer with vitamin E supplementation alone was observed.
+The absolute increased risk associated with vitamin E supplementation compared to placebo after more than 7 years of follow-up was 1.6 per 1,000 person years.